by Michael J. Hurst

 [Thank you Michael for permission to abridge & publish this review in the ATS Newsletter

-Please note that the ATS has since republished Bob O'Neill's Tarot Symbolism - Jean-Michel David]
+Please note that the Bob O'Neill's Tarot Symbolism has since been republished - Jean-Michel David]